WeiLin18/TaiwanGo/README.md

 ### Description:

-This is an informational website.
-On TaiwanGo, users can quickly search traveling information, like tourist spots, restaurants, and activities in Taiwan.
+On TaiwanGo, users can quickly search for traveling information, like tourist spots, restaurants, and activities in Taiwan.

 ### Demo link: